keboola/connection-docs/extractors/communication/pigeon/index.md

 ## Create New Configuration
 Find Pigeon in the Extractors section and create a new configuration.
 As each configuration can import multiple tables, there is no need to create more than one unless you want to better organize your data.
-Let's say one configuration would load your daily data, and another one your yearly reports.
+Let's say one configuration would load your daily data and another one your yearly reports.

 {: .image-popup}